waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Clue:** "A POKéMON that hid on the sea floor.
 Eyes on its back scanned the area."
 - **Solution:** The image is KABUTO.

+## Olivine Lighthouse 1F Warp Puzzle
+- **Summary:** The warp on 1F at (16, 13) and (17, 13) is not triggered by any simple, internal mechanic.
+- **Exhausted Hypotheses:**
+  - Direct interaction ('A' button).
+  - Stepping on the tiles from all valid cardinal directions.
+  - Continuous movement across both tiles (west-to-east and east-to-west).
+  - Changing facing direction while on the tiles.
+  - The wandering NPC's position (tested randomly and systematically).
+  - Interacting with the NPC.
+  - A full systematic sweep of every floor tile to find an invisible switch.
+- **Conclusion:** Having exhausted all internal triggers, the solution must be external to this room.
+I must explore Olivine City for a clue, item, or NPC to progress.

 # Obstacles and Solutions
 - A strange tree blocks the road north of Goldenrod City (Route 35).
 It can be cleared using a SQUIRTBOTTLE, which is obtained from the Flower Shop after defeating Whitney.
 The Lass in the shop confirms this is the correct sequence of events.